UniversalDependencies/docs/_en/dep/acl-relcl.md

 ## Clefts

-A free relative can be used within a copular construction to background some material relative to a foregrounded element. *John* is foregrounded in the following two variants of the __pseudocleft construction__:
+A free relative can be used within a copular construction to background some material relative to a foregrounded element.

+### Pseudoclefts

+*John* is foregrounded in the following two variants of the __pseudocleft construction__:

 ~~~sdparse
 -ROOT- John is who we want to help .